At a Glance

 The other three plaintiffs are Turkish nationals who were released before the military even provided CSRT panels to detainees.

-In dismissing the plaintiffs’ claims, the D.C.
+In dismissing the men's’ claims, the D.C.
 Circuit stated that the torture and religious humiliation these men endured – even after being cleared for release by the military – were incidental to the “need to maintain an orderly detention environment,” “appear[ed] to be standard for all” U.S. military detainees in Guantánamo, Iraq, and Afghanistan, and “was certainly foreseeable [by the government] because maintaining peace, security, and safety at a place like Guantánamo Bay is a stern and difficult business.”
-On October 5, 2015, the Supreme Court denied our petition for certiorari to review this ruling.
+On October 5, 2015, the Supreme Court denied our petition for certiorari to review this ruling, ending the case.